 1. Declutter.
-Begin by decluttering your rental home or apartment.
+Begin by or apartment.
 Trash everything you do not want or don’t need.
 This will make your clean-up way easier.

 2. Remove any nails from the walls and patch holes.
-You’ll need to take everything down, remove the nails or screws, and fill the holes with some lightweight spackle if you used nails to hang anything in your rental home, from artwork to clocks to TV mounts.
+You’ll need to take everything down, remove the nails or screws, and with some lightweight spackle if you used nails to hang anything in your rental home, from artwork to clocks to TV mounts.

 3. Dust ceiling fans and light fixtures.
 The process of dusting ceiling fans and light fixtures is one that is frequently forgotten.
 Dust every ceiling fan blade and every portion of all light fixtures in your rental property or apartment.
 Remove and wash any glass coverings from enclosed light fixtures gently, then dry completely before replacing.